Skip to content

 Most cyclists who go to the gym follow a programme written for someone else.
 They pick exercises from a generic template, add some leg press because it "feels like cycling," and wonder why none of it translates to watts.
 The problem is not that strength training does not work for cyclists — the evidence is clear that it does.
 The problem is exercise selection and programming intent.

 Derek Teel is a strength and conditioning coach who specialises in endurance athletes.
-On episode 2091 of the Roadman Cycling Podcast, he was direct about what separates gym work that transfers to the bike from gym work that just makes you tired.
+On The Best Exercises for Cyclists (Strength Training) on the Roadman Cycling Podcast, he was direct about what separates gym work that transfers to the bike from gym work that just makes you tired.
 The framework is simpler than most cyclists expect, and it starts with understanding why the usual approach fails.

 Why most gym programmes fail cyclists